dfinity/interface-spec/spec/index.md

 :::

 Given a start height and an optional end height, the function returns the block headers in the provided range.
 The range is inclusive, i.e., the block headers at the start and end heights are returned as well.
+An error is returned when an end height is specified that is greater than the tip height.

 If no end height is specified, all blocks until the tip height, i.e., the largest available height, are returned.
 However, if the range from the start height to the end height or the tip height is large, only a prefix of the requested block headers may be returned in order to bound the size of the response.

 The response is guaranteed to contain the block headers in order: if it contains any block headers, the first block header occurs at the start height, the second block header occurs at the start height plus one and so forth.

 The response is a record consisting of the tip height and the vector of block headers.
 The block headers are 80-byte blobs in the [standard Bitcoin format](https://developer.bitcoin.org/reference/block_chain.html#block-headers).

 ## Certification {#certification}